 - Remember that you have an illness, not a moral problem.
 Although social attitudes are changing, some people hold on to the old-fashioned belief that addiction is simply a weakness.
 Genetics and neuroscience prove them wrong.
 Although you’ve struggled with substance abuse and may have done bad things, you are not a fundamentally bad person.

 - Save your strength.
 Each choice that you make costs you a little bit of energy.
 When you’re in recovery, choosing to argue your case with doctors, friends, or family members who have decided you’re a weak person costs you valuable time and energy.
 Make sure you save it for times when advocating for yourself may actually be worthwhile, like at a job interview.
-You can certainly help educate people about the realities of addiction, but again, it’s not your job (unless you work at a treatment center!).
+You can certainly help educate people about the realities of addiction, but again, it’s not your job (unless you work in Los Angeles treatment center!).

 - Find other addicts.
 No one else will be able to understand exactly what you’ve been through like other recovering addicts.
 This is part of what makes attending recovery groups so indispensable.
 Your peers will be able to offer commiseration and support, and you can vent in a confidential space.
 If you’ve found that AA or NA isn’t for you, there are plenty of secular alternatives.
 Even if you live somewhere isolated or have a busy schedule, there are also plenty of online groups and message boards.